jack-toast/gladexa_gh/README.md

 ![Lambda_Review](https://github.com/jack-toast/gladexa/blob/master/images/Lambda_Review.PNG?raw=true)

 ##### Copy the ARN at the top right of the screen, go back to your Alexa Skill's Configuration tab, and paste it in the endpoint location field.
+Congrats, have just created a Lambda function!

 ![Configuration_ARN](https://github.com/jack-toast/gladexa/blob/master/images/Configuration_ARN.PNG?raw=true)

-#### Congrats, have just created a Lambda function!
+## Next step - Simple Storage Service (S3) Setup

-Now we need to setup an S3 bucket to hold all of the datars.
+Lets set up a few S3 buckets to hold all of our datar.

-This part isn't hard, but I'm going to go watch Game of Thrones, so yeah, I'll be back tomorrow.

-I'm back from GoT, so lets get back to typing.
+### Go to [Amazon S3](https://aws.amazon.com/s3/) >> sign in with your developer account

+#### Follow the getting started guide and get used to the GUI.

+#### Make a bucket for this project

+#### Start uploading things.